-Course materials for the Copyhacker’s Copy School include 10 sample sales pages, 10 sample web pages, 10 sample sales funnel copy, 10 sample emails, 10 sample landing pages, 10 sample product launch copy and 10 sample social media ads.
+Course materials for the Copyhacker’s Copy School include 10 sample sales pages, 10 sample web pages, 10 sample sales funnel copies, 10 sample emails, 10 sample landing pages, 10 sample product launch copies, and 10 sample social media ads.

-The course claims to be able to make you the “most profitable person in the room”.
+The course claims to be able to make you the “most profitCourseerson in the room.”
 To that end, the copy school features eight separate modules, with prices ranging from $497 to $1995.
-Modules include “Converting Visitors on your Website”, “How to Write 4 Complete Funnels” and “Send Your Subscribers to Sales Pages that Convert”.
+Modules include “Converting Visitors on your Website,” “How to Write 4 Complete Funnels,” and “Send Your Subscribers to Sales Pages that Convert.”

 12. Experts on the Wire — Copywriting: From Unbearable to Unstoppable

+This free, 1.2-hour tutorial is short but powerful, and features noted digital marketing expert Dan Shure talking with Pamela Wilson of Copyblogger about the difference between good and bad ad copy and how to save yourself from bad copy.
 This podcast is ideal for those people who learn best by listening versus reading.
-This free, 1.2-hour tutorial is short, but powerful and features noted digital marketing expert, Dan Shure talking with Pamela Wilson of Copyblogger about the difference between good and bad ad copy and how to save yourself from bad copy.
-Right now, it’s only available for downloading on Apple devices.
+Right now, it’s only available for download on Apple devices.

 13. Content Blogger Content Market Certification

-Speaking of Copyblogger, this noted industry blog has its own copywriting certification program.
-The course content includes “How to market yourself as a content marketer”, “What is the ‘buyer’s journey’ and what are the milestones” and “The kinds of content that attract links and widen your network”.
+Speaking of Copyblogger, this noted industry blog has its copywriting certification program.
+The course content includes “How to market yourself as a content marketer,” “What is the ‘buyer’s journey’ and what are the milestones,” and “The kinds of content that attract links and widen your network.”
 The course is divided into eight modules.
-You get access to the first one right away, the second within a few days and then two a week for the remainder of the course.
+You get access Course first right away, the second within a few days, and then two a week for the remainder of the course.

-The course is self-directed, but you’ll be invited to Q&A sessions each week with the instructors.
+The course is self-directed, but you’ll be in class for Q&ACourseons each week with the instructors.

 This course is $397.00.

 This SEO copywriting certification course is designed specifically for those who want to write sales copy for the web.
-Maybe you are just starting out and want to focus on web writing or maybe you want to make the leap from traditional ad copy to SEO.
+Maybe you are just starting and want to focus on web writing or leap from traditional ad copy to SEO.

-This three-month, eight-lesson course covers topics like “Why smart background research equals great copy”, “Writing prime-positioned web pages that convert like crazy” and “Spotting new content strategy opportunities”.
-Course materials include both print and video instruction that you’ll have access to 24/7 forever.
+This three-month, eight-lesson course covers topics like “Why smart background reseaCourseuals great copy,” “Writing prime-positioned web pages that convert like crazy,” and “Spotting new content strategy opportunities.”
+Course materials include print and video instruction that you’ll have access to 24/7.
+You’ll be granted exclusive access to twice-monthly educational conference calls with SuccessWorks CEO Heather Lloyd-Martin and other well-respected SEO experts.
 There’s also a designated Facebook group for course members so you can interact with other students and ask questions of the instructors.
-You’ll be granted exclusive access to twice-monthly educational conference calls with SuccessWorks CEO Heather Lloyd-Martin and other well-respected SEO experts.

 SuccessWorks SEO Copywriting Certification course is $995.00